patreshubham94/Exercise1/README.md

-# Exercise 1
+# Collections Exercise

 ## Intention

-Aim is to remove string containing 'oggy' from the list.
+This program intends to remove strings containing 'oggy' from a list of strings.

 ## Method

-Current code is not working.
-Make changes.
+The code doesn't work according to the intention.
+Make it succeed.

-And update the file.
+Don't forget to update this file after fixing the code.